BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
+= 1.3.1 =
+IMPROVED : Added no index at the root of the plugin.
+TESTED : WordPress 5.1.1
+TESTED : PHP 7.3.1

+== Changelog ==
 = 1.3.0 =
 * IMPROVED : Improve layout by adding an accordion.

-== Changelog ==
 = 1.2.31 =
 * FIXED : correct a JavaScript error message "Uncaught TypeError: Cannot read property 'defaults' of undefined"
 * FIXED : add jQuery in case he is not present.